NoonanLab/Yim_et_al_Chd8/README.md

 **Custom scripts used for analyzing mouse embryonic cortex single-cell RNA-sequencing (scRNA-seq) data, published human fetal cortex scRNA-seq data, and mouse juvenile cortex single-nucleus RNA-sequencing data, as reported in:**

 Kristina M Yim*, Marybeth Baumgartner*, Martina Krenzer*, María F. Rosales Larios, Guillermina Hill-Terán, Timothy Nottoli, Rebecca A Muhle, and James P Noonan (2024).
-Cell type-specific dysregulation of gene expression due to *Chd8* haploinsufficiency during mouse cortical development. *bioRxiv* date tbd. [doi tbd](link).
+Cell type-specific dysregulation of gene expression due to *Chd8* haploinsufficiency during mouse cortical development. *bioRxiv*, 2024.08.14.608000. [https://doi.org/10.1101/2024.08.14.608000](https://doi.org/10.1101/2024.08.14.608000).
 ## Read Alignment and Filtering
 For each mouse single-cell or single-nucleus sample, fastq reads were aligned to the mm10 reference genome using STAR v2.7.9a ([Dobin et al., 2012](https://doi.org/10.1093/bioinformatics/bts635)).
 Reads mapping to more than 10 loci were then discarded, as were multi-mapping reads with more than one best scoring alignment.
 Aligned reads passing these criteria were used to generate single-cell and single-nucleus count matrices using STAR.

 The `read_alignment` directory contains all scripts for single-cell and single-nucleus read alignment, read filtering, and generating counts.
-Input fastq files are available through the Gene Expression Omnibus (GEO) under accession numbers GSE273271, for the single-cell dataset, and GSE273765, for the single-nucleus dataset.
+Input fastq files are available through the Gene Expression Omnibus (GEO) under accession numbers [GSE273271](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE273271), for the single-cell dataset, and [GSE273765](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE273765), for the single-nucleus dataset.
 ### Single-Cell Data
 - `align_reads_scRNA-seq.sh`
 - `filter_multimap_reads.sh`